Hans van de Haar

-Johannes "Hans" van de Haar (born 1 February 1975) is a Dutch football manager and former player who is currently assistant coach of club TOP Oss.
+Johannes "Hans" van de Haar (born 1 February 1975) is a Dutch football manager and former player who is the head coach of Vierde Divisie club MASV, and assistant coach of club TOP Oss.

 Professional career

 Netherlands, Austria & Germany

 Van de Haar was born in Amersfoort.
 He played in the Dutch, German and Austrian football leagues, having played with HFC Haarlem, De Graafschap, KFC Uerdingen 05, SSV Ulm 1846, SW Bregenz, FC Utrecht and RKC Waalwijk, ADO Den Haag and AGOVV Apeldoorn.
 He won the KNVB Cup once with Utrecht in 2004, and subsequently played in the UEFA Cup.

 United States

 In May 2010, van de Haar signed a two-and-a-half-year contract to play for the new American team Dayton Dutch Lions in the USL Premier Development League.
 Van de Haar made his first appearance for the Dutch Lions on 15 May 2010 against the Cleveland Internationals, and scored his team's second goal in a 3–0 victory.

 He returned to the Netherlands to play for SV Spakenburg following the conclusion of the 2010 PDL season in August.